mynl/aggregate/doc/index.rst

    :img-top: _static/api_reference.png

-   Complete documentation of every class and function.
-For developers and more advanced users.
+   Documentation for every class and function aimed at developers and more advanced users.

    +++